Tylenol Autism Lawsuit

 Children Under Three Years-Old

 We are also not accepting Tylenol autism cases if the child was born after March 26, 2020.
-The reason for this is because the CARES Act, which was passed in response to the COVID-19 pandemic, made FDA labeling rules for Tylenol final as of March 2020.
+The reason for this is that the CARES Act, which was passed in response to the COVID-19 pandemic, made FDA labeling rules for Tylenol final as of March 2020.
 Prior to that date, manufacturers and retailers were free to add warning labels to their Tylenol or acetaminophen products.

 Once the CARES Act made the FDA labeling rules final, the warning labels for Tylenol and generic acetaminophen were essentially fixed and could not be amended.
 This means that manufacturers and retailers of Tylenol cannot be held liable for failing to warn about the risks of use during pregnancy after March 20, 2020.